dustinapodaca/reading-notes/class-01.md

 5. What is a Variable and why are they important in JavaScript?

     - A varibale is a container for storing data (data types).
 Variables are necessary to do anything interesting in programming.
 If values couldn't change, then you couldn't do anything dynamic.

 ```
 ---
+## HTML (Hypertext Markup Language) is a markup language that tells web browsers how to structure the web pages you visit.
+HTML consists of a series of elements, which you use to enclose, wrap, or mark up different parts of content to make it appear or act in a certain way.
+The enclosing tags can make content into a hyperlink to connect to another page, italicize words, and so on.

 ```

 1. What is an HTML attribute?
-  - An HTML attribute is
+  - An HTML attribute are special words that define additional characteristics or properties of the HTML element.
+    They generally contain extra information that won't appear in the content.

 2. Describe the Anatomy of an HTMl element.
+  - The anatomy of an HTML element is broken up into three characteristics; the opening tag, the content, and the closing tag.
+    - The opening tag consists of the name of the element wrapped in opening and closing angle brackets.
+    - The content is simply that; the content of the element such as paragraph text or an image link etc.
+    - The closing tag is the same as the opening tag except for a forward slash before the element name and marks where the element ends.

 3. What is the Difference between <article> and <section> element tags?